 Keep the printer away from heat sources, fire, flammable materials, humidity as well as from water and other liquids.
 Place the machine away from any equipment emitting radiation.
 To prevent any inadvertent use, keep the device out of reach of children and animals.
 It is forbidden to shake or drop the printer as it may cause breakdowns.
 The equipment is not intended for use in a potentially explosive environment.

-DSS Station safety procedures
+Zortrax DSS station safety procedures

-Always wear rubber gloves while handling the Station – the cover gets hot during the process of dissolving the support.
+Always wear rubber gloves while handling the station – the cover gets hot during the process of dissolving the support.

 The water from the machine can be discharged into drains.
-Once you finish removing the support, clean the heater in the Station with a brush and descale the device once in a while.
+Once you finish removing the support, clean the heater in the station with a brush and descale the device once in a while.